"Trumpets and violins I can hear in the distance. I think theyre calling our names."

 Win Your Love

-> The fake Hendrix album "Free Spirit" features guitarist Hermon Hitson (and a remix of The Icemen's "My Girl, She's A fox" which did feature young Jimmy).
+> The fake Hendrix album "Free Spirit" features guitarist Hermon Hitson (plus a remix of The Icemen's "My Girl, She's A fox" which did feature young Jimmy).
+Hitson said that the tapes (probably from 1971) were meant to be released under his name but it all ended up being packaged as a collection of lost pre-Experience Hendrix recordings!
+These were the tracks:

 Free spirit, House of the rising sun, Let the god sing, Suspicious, Bring my baby back, Voice in the wind, Hey Leroy, Good feeling, Let me thrill your soul, Something you got, Hot trigger